daos-stack/daos/doc/user/posix.md

 DFuse in normal mode simply provides a communication path between the kernel and DAOS.
 However, this can come with a performance impact, and to help alleviate this it is possible to turn on caching, both within dfuse itself and by allowing the kernel to cache certain data.
 Where and when data is cached there is no attempt made to invalidate the caches based on changes to DAOS, other than simple timeouts.

 Enabling this option will turn on the following features:

-* Kernel caching of dentries.
+* Kernel caching of dentries
 * Kernel caching of negative dentries
 * Kernel caching of inodes (file sizes, permissions etc)
 * Kernel caching of file contents
-* Readahead in dfuse and inserting data into kernel cache.
+* Readahead in dfuse and inserting data into kernel cache
 * MMAP write optimization

 To turn on caching use the `--enable-caching` command-line option for dfuse.
 This will enable the feature for all accessed containers.
 When this option is used, the containers accessed should only be accessed from one node, so it may be necessary to create a container per node in this model.